romahassan2006-glitch/Romahassan/README.md

 ## About Me

 Hello!
-I'm **Roma Hassan**, a passionate **Computer Science student** with a deep interest in **Cybersecurity** and **Ethical Hacking**.
+I'm **Roma Hassan**, a passionate **Computer Science student** with a deep interest in **Cybersecurity**, **Web Development** and **Graphics Designing**.
 I believe that understanding security is the key to building safer digital systems.
-My goal is to grow in this field, contribute to open-source security projects, and eventually work as a **Security Analyst or Ethical Hacker**.

-I am a curious learner who loves **researching new technologies** and **reading books** to expand my knowledge.
-I thrive on solving complex problems and staying updated with the latest trends in cybersecurity.

- **Career Goal:** To pursue a career in **Cybersecurity & Ethical Hacking** and help organizations protect their digital assets.

----
+I want to build my career in **Cybersecurity**, **Web Development**, or **Graphic Design** — fields where creativity meets technical skills.
+Whether it’s securing systems, building websites, or designing visuals, I enjoy solving real-world problems.
+I’ll keep learning and growing in one of these exciting domains.

 ---